-The deadline to apply as a grandfathered groundwater rights as part of the Douglas Basin was March 1, 2024.
-The public then had 180 days to submit their written objections to any of the applications submitted.
-After the objection period ended, ADWR then began to send out certificates of grandfathered groundwater rights on September 4, 2024.
+The deadline to apply as a grandfathered groundwater rights as part of the Douglas Basin was extended to September 3, 2024.
+The public then will have 180 days to submit their written objections to any of the applications submitted.
+After the objection period ends, ADWR then will begin to send out certificates of grandfathered groundwater rights.